-I bought hens somewhere else and I want to know how old they are.
+Q: I bought hens somewhere else and I want to know how old they are.
 How can I tell?

-1. The number of eggs it lays in relation to other birds of the same breed can give you a clue.
-For example, if you have a Rhode Island Red that only lays one egg a week, there's a pretty good chance it's a few years old, whereas if it lays 5-6 eggs a week, it is probably only 1-2 years old.
+1. The number of eggs they lay in relation to other birds of the same breed.
+For example, if you have a Rhode Island Red that only lays one egg a week, there's a pretty good chance it's a several years old, whereas if it lays 5-6 eggs a week, it is probably only 1-2 years old.